sergchernata/remme-block-explorer/docs/index.rst

   cd remme-block-explorer-backend
   docker-compose up

+If you are going to connect blockexplore to your own node you should cnange "NODE_ADDRESS" in .env file:

+  # NODE ADDRESS (IF EMPTY WIL BE USE LOCALHOST)
+  NODE_ADDRESS="YOUR_NODE_ADDRESS"

+  # SERVER PORT (IF EMPTY WILL BE RUN ON 3000)
+  PORT=

 Change ngnix.conf using the config file, replace directories path and server domain name.
 Then Restart nginx. ::